mlhaus/Grow-with-Google_Project_Mockup-to-Article/README.md

 ---

 I've learned a lot about web development so far.
 Here are my thoughts about web development from this project:
   * __What new skills have you learned?__ I learned about the [Mozilla Developer Network (MDN) HTML element Reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
-From there I learned how to use the [<figure> element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure).
+From there I learned how to use the [&lt;figure&gt; element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure) when captioning images.
   * __What has been easy?__ Everything.
 I'm very comfortable with all of this stuff.
   * __What has been difficult?__ Getting in the habit of coding for an hour or two every night.
   * __How have you used the problem solving strategies from the first project to overcome challenges so far?__ The analogy of trees and HTML is very helpful when solving problems.
 Understanding the parent-child relationship definitely helps overcome challenges.